tyler-jurczyk-2020/hltv-stats/README.md

 # hltv-stats
-Webpage that is intended to run on browser which pulls data from hltv.org and provides analysis on player/team data.
+Server-side application which pulls data from hltv.org and provides analysis on player/team data before returning a webpage to the user.

+# Setup Instructions
+1. Follow the instructions for installing Node.js v18.x from [nodesource](https://github.com/nodesource/distributions).